 Apart from tender paintings of her sister, Lydia, with whom she was close, few of Cassatt’s paintings show anything worse than uncertainty.

-This passionate painter did not make pictures of women of equal external achievement.
-Her stars are all mothers and playful little girls, the bored little girl in the chair with her dog notwithstanding.
+Cassatt did not make pictures of women with work outside their homes.
+Her stars are mothers and playful little girls.
+The bored little girl in the chair with her dog was an exception.

-But Mary Cassatt was spiritually invested in the suffrage movement.
+But Mary Cassatt supported the suffrage movement.
 She remained active with it until her death.
-She added arguments and arts to the cause, even after she was too blind to continue work as a painter.
+She added arguments and arts to the cause, even after she was too blind to work as a painter.

-Still you never see women politically empowered in her work.
+Still you never see women on the job.
 Her paintings are of what we now call “stay at home moms,” which virtually all of them were in her circle, except Mary herself.

 For Mary Cassatt, a Move Away from Painting in Paris

-The oddest paradox of Cassatt’s life came when this rebel from the 1870s went establishment in the new century.
+The oddest thing in Cassatt’s life came when this rebel from the 1870s went establishment in the new century.
 She turned hostile to the art movements that were overtaking impressionism as forces, including post impressionism, fauvism and cubism.

 In 1904, she was awarded the French Legion of Honor, although recognition in America never reached that peak.

 One great legacy she left her home country was the Havemeyer Collection of paintings she helped her friend, Louise Havemeyer, collect.
 Havemeyer was a member of a wealthy and politically prominent New York family, and the heart of this collection, representing an insider’s view of the Impressionist Movement, was later donated to Metropolitan Museum

 The greatness of Mary Cassatt’s painting lives on, but it’s likely that few visitors strolling lovingly passed them in the National Gallery or in the Met are aware of the struggle this personally powerful woman took on to produce such gentle and beautiful work.